-Our goal now is to show that $\min_{x\in\cR}\min_{y\in\cR_\star\setminus \cB_x} Z_\theta(x,y)=1+o_\P(1)$.
-To do so, we decompose $1-Z_\theta(x,y)$ into three terms that are treated separately: the weight of free stubs at height $t/2$ but with product larger than $\theta$, the weight of stubs that are not free and childless (i.e. those that did not satisfy the condition at step $(3)$ of the exploration stage), and the weight of free stubs at height less than $t/2$ (i.e. those that have weight smaller than $\wmin$).
+To complete the proof of~\eqref{eq:to-prove}, we now have to show that $\min_{x\in\cR}\min_{y\in\cR_\star\setminus \cB_x} Z_\theta(x,y)=1+o_\P(1)$.
+To do so, we decompose $1-Z_\theta(x,y)$ into three terms that are treated separately: the weight of free stubs at height $t/2$ but with product larger than $\theta$, the weight of stubs that are not free and childless (i.e.\ those that did not satisfy the condition at step $(3)$ of the exploration stage), and the weight of free stubs at height less than $t/2$ (i.e.\ those that have weight smaller than $\wmin$).

 \begin{lemma} For all $\varepsilon>0$,

 \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:large-weights}] First observe that

 We will show that, for all $\varepsilon>0$,